Loyola Marymount University

 Loyola Marymount University (LMU) sits high upon a hill overlooking the Pacific Ocean right near Los Angeles Airport.
 The buildings are a mix of mid-century, non-descript Los Angeles architecture that feels reminiscent of a Catholic High School and more modern buildings with a contemporary, high-end feel.
 There is an outside courtyard in the center of campus and a large lawn area in front of the Chapel that overlooks the ocean.

-LMU admits about half of applicants.
-The current class had a weighted GPA of 3.7 (unweighted 3.5 out of 4) with average SAT scores of 1215 CR/M and 27 ACT.
+LMU admits roughly 40% of its applicants.
+The average weighted GPA of 3.96 with average SAT scores of 1350 EBR/M and 30 ACT.
 About 10% of students qualify for merit aid ranging from $2K to a full ride.
-The average amount is $10,000.
+The average amount is $11,700.

 Film School Admissions: Admission to the film program is highly competitive.
 Last year there were 700 apps for 75 spaces for production.
 LMU wants people who are creative and can express themselves.
 The personal statement and how you tell your story is extremely important for admissions.